jmcbroome/BTE/README.md

 ### Building the Python-importable library

-Once all libraries are available, proceed to compile the .so.
+Once all libraries are available, proceed to compile the shared object file (.so).

 ```
 python3 setup.py build_ext --inplace